DFreds/flutter_redux_boilerplate/README.md

 Models hold all data objects utilized throughout the application.
 This includes the Redux state objects as well as simple data classes.
-The `app_state.dart` file defines the main state of the store and uses substate objects such as `repo_state.dart` to help organize the state of the app.
+The `app_state.dart` file defines the main state of the store and uses substate objects such as `nav_state.dart` and `repo_state.dart` to help organize the state of the app.

 ### reducers